tedysaputro/CVLearning-VS2013/README.md

-# Computer Vision Learning with C++ in Visual Studio 2013
+# Learn Computer Vision with C++ in Visual Studio 2013